 Friday of the Second Week of Lent

-Other Commemorations: St. Lucius I, pope & martyr (RM); St. John Joseph of the Cross, priest (RM)
+Other Commemorations: St. Lucius I, Pope and Martyr (RM); St. John Joseph of the Cross, Priest (RM)

 St. Lucius I

 St. Lucius, according to the "Liber Pontificalis," was a Roman, the son of Porphyrius.
 When he succeeded St. Comelius, the persecution of Trebonianus Gallus was still raging, and the new Pope was exiled.
 Soon, however, the persecution died away and Lucius was able to return to Rome.
 There is extant a letter from St. Cyprian congratulating the Pope on his return from exile and praising him for his confession of Christ.

 St. Lucius continued the policy of Cornelius in admitting repentant apostates to communion after due penance.
 St. Cyprian praises him for this.